How to Add Zero-Cost AI Features to Any Website Using Local Models

 nginx -t && nginx -s reload

-In your frontend, add the button and call:
+In your frontend, add the button and the fetch call:

 async function runAIFeature(prompt) {